OMAD: All you Need to Know

 OMAD Disadvantages: Does OMAD Diet Have Side Effects?

 While OMAD may be advantageous for most people, there are situations when it can be harmful and lead to complications.
-Some of the constraints of an OMAD diet include:
+Some of the constraints of an OMAD diet include the following:

 If you are pregnant, then an OMAD diet is not for you.
-Therefore pregnant women may develop certain complications if they decide to take one meal a day.
+Therefore pregnant women may develop certain complications if they eat one meal daily.

 Although people who eat only meals may help lose some calories, the result varies, and some people did not notice any weight loss after going on an OMAD diet.
 To be safe, always avoid eating late into the night.